lokesh985003/lokesh-419-advanced-eda-python-task-2/README.md

 ## 🏁 Final Summary

-This repository shows a clear understanding of applied Python programming concepts used in data analysis and problem solving.
-All tasks are completed successfully according to the internship requirements.
+This repository highlights solid problem-solving skills using Python.
+It demonstrates correct use of algorithms, loops, conditions, and data processing techniques.
+The assignment is completed successfully as part of the Advance (EDA) Python Programming task.

 If this project helped you, please give it a ⭐.